dapucita/haxbotron/README.md

 ## Game Commands for Players
 If you(the player) type a command by chat...

-`!help` shows you simple information about this bot.
+`!help` shows you a simple list of commands you can use.

 `!help COMMAND` shows you how to use COMMAND command.

+`!about` shows you simple inforamtion of the bot running now.

-`!stats` shows all players your stats.
+`!stats` shows all players your statistical information.

-`!stats!reset` resets your stats.
+`!stats!reset` resets your statistical information.
 It cannot be recovered.

 `!streak` shows you which team is being on a winning streak.